 Recently, a client retained me to review his basement soundproofing job.
-The job was done by his contractor who was not a specialized soundproofing contractor.
+Unfortunately, the job was done by his contractor, who was not a specialized soundproofing contractor.
 As a result, it was bungled.

 State of the soundproofing job

-At my site visit I have found a finished basement, recently renovated, as seen on this photo.
+At my site visit, I found a finished basement, recently renovated, as seen in this photo.

 The client provided a picture of the job in progress.
 Ceiling joists are 2” x 10” wood.
-There are green Sonopan panels [reference 1] attached to joists.
+There are green Sonopan panels [reference 1] attached to the joists.
 5/8” drywall is attached over the panels.
-There is 3” rockwool insulation between joists.
-Floor above the basement is finished with hardwood.
+There is 3” rock wool insulation between the joists.
+The floor above the basement is finished with hardwood.

-The client’s contractor, not being a soundproofing contractor, though that this was an adequately soundproofed assembly.
-The client was not satisfied.
+The client’s contractor, not being a soundproofing contractor, thought that this was an adequately soundproofed assembly.
+Nevertheless, the client was not satisfied.
 My inspection and test proved that the client’s dissatisfaction was justified.

-This type of assembly (not including the duct chases) has STC value 35 as approximately simulated using INSUL program .
-This is completely inadequate.
-Ontario Building Code requires minimum STC 50 between residential units.
+This assembly type (not including the duct chases) has an STC value of 35, as approximately simulated using the INSUL program .
+This is entirely inadequate.
+Ontario Building Code requires a minimum STC 50 between residential units.

 Heating and air-conditioning in the house are by forced air furnace located in the basement.
-Ducting for the basement is a separate zone, with dedicated ducts.
-As a result, there is no issue with noise conducted by ducts, as is the case in most basement apartments.
+Ducting for the basement is a separate zone with dedicated ducts.
+As a result, there is no issue with noise conducted by ducts, as in most basement apartments.

 Noise reduction test

-I have performed a quick and simple noise reduction test.
-The test result was close to the noise reduction value obtained by approximate simulation of the ceiling assembly.
+I have performed a quick and straightforward noise reduction test.
+The test result was close to the noise reduction value obtained by the approximate simulation of the ceiling assembly.
 The simulation also indicated that the sound transmission class of the existing ceiling is STC 35, which is low.

 Basement soundproofing improvements

-The client wished to improve the basement soundproofing without lowering the existing ceiling surface.
-The entire newly completed ceiling needed to be modified.
+The client wished to improve the basement soundproofing without lowering the existing ceiling surface—the newly completed ceiling needed to be modified.

-I have recommended to rip out the existing drywall and Sonopan panels.
-Add insulation to thickness of at least 6 inches.
-Then install resilient channels 24” apart and 5/8” noise reducing drywall.
+I have recommended ripping out the existing drywall and Sonopan panels.
+Add insulation to a thickness of at least 6 inches.
+Then install resilient channels 24” apart and 5/8” noise-reducing drywall.
 This type of ceiling assembly has STC better than 50 .
-Reduction of impact noise by this assembly is noticeable, but less so than reduction of airborne noise.
+This assembly's impact noise reduction is noticeable but less so than the reduction of airborne noise.

-Alternatively, instead of noise reducing drywall, install two layers of 5/8” Type X drywall with Green Glue between layers.
+Alternatively, instead of noise-reducing drywall, install two layers of 5/8” Type X drywall with Green Glue between layers.
 If you are installing two layers of drywall, install the resilient channels 16” apart.
-This assembly has STC about 57, based on INSUL simulation.
+This assembly has an STC of about 57, based on INSUL simulation.

 Should you hire a soundproofing contractor?

 The moral of this story is that a bungled soundproofing job is twice as expensive as a competently done job.
-The basement soundproofing needs to done twice, if it is not done first time by a soundproofing contractor.
+The basement soundproofing needs to be done twice if a soundproofing contractor does not do it the first time.
 Better still, get proper soundproofing advice from a soundproofing consultant in advance.
 He will then refer a specialized contractor.

-If you wish to contact the author of this article to request a similar consultation, preferably before you allow your contractor to botch the job, click on the button below.
+If you would like to contact the author of this article to request a similar consultation, preferably before you allow your contractor to botch the job, please click on the button below.